forgemo/bittrex-java-client/README.md

     // Unwrap the results
     List<OpenOrder> openOrders = apiResult.unwrap();
 ```

+## How to get credentials for the non-public Bittrex api
+1. Create an account at bittrex.com
+2. Enable Two-Factor-Authentication in your account settings
+3. Create an api key with the required permissions in your account settings
+4. Use the api key and secret like shown below
+4. Read https://bittrex.com/home/api for more infos

 ## Do you like this library?
 ### Donate Bitcoins to [18rdYGVpG5BZ7EFRie65E9pfvMSE47EEfV](https://blockexplorer.com/address/18rdYGVpG5BZ7EFRie65E9pfvMSE47EEfV)